prashanthmulge/Building_TCP_Sliding_Winow/README.md

 - **Implementation Challenges** - Describe the parts of code that you found most troublesome and explain why.
 Reflect on how you overcame those challenges and what helped you finally understand the concept that was giving you trouble.
 - **Testing** - Describe the tests you performed on your code to evaluate functionality and robustness.
 Enumerate possible edge cases and explain how you tested for them.
 Additionally, talk about general testing strategies you used to test systems code.
 - **Remaining Bugs** - Point out and explain as best you can any bugs that remain in the code.
-- **Memory Management** - (Lab 2 only) Have valgrind output for both the client and server and explain any memory leaks that valgrind might have discovered.
+- **Memory Management** - (Sliding Window only) Have valgrind output for both the client and server and explain any memory leaks that valgrind might have discovered.
     - If you receive any valgrind warnings in a file other than `ctcp.c`, then you probably did not free the passed-in `segment` to a cTCP function.
     - valgrind can be invoked by running: `sudo valgrind --leak-check=full --show-leak-kinds=all ./ctcp [params for cTCP]`

 You should have a `ctcp_README` for both Labs 1 and 2.
-Your Lab 2 README should only discuss the things you added for Lab 2 (so don't just copy over your README from Lab 1.
+Your Sliding Window README should only discuss the things you added for Sliding Window (so don't just copy over your README from Stop and Wait.
 If you do this, points will be deducted accordingly).

 ### Submission
 To package up your code, run: